-On August 28, 2020, the Board of Directors of the Company approved a capital reduction of RMB195,000, which would be used to partially offset the receivable balance due from Hywin Financial Holdings was collected as of the date of this report.
+On August 28, 2020, the Board of Directors of the Company approved a capital reduction of RMB195,000, which would be used to partially offset the receivable balance due from Hywin Financial Holding as of June 30, 2020.
+The remaining receivable balance due from Hywin Financial Holding was collected as of the date of this report.